dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2353: Institutions need alternative revenue for sustainability.
+### T2353: Theatres and museums should explore private revenue sources like partnerships and sponsorships.

 |Support|
 |---|